-- Minimum assuming no bonus payment due to group profits being below the thresholds. - Profit for year ended 31 March 2018 based on profit before tax for the year ending 31 March 2018.
+- Minimum assuming no bonus payment due to group profits being below the thresholds. - Profit for year ended 31 March 2019 based on profit before tax for the year ending 31 March 2019 (excluding exceptional items).

 As no element of remuneration is linked to performance measures in excess of one year, only fixed and annual variable elements have been shown.